Education for Professionals

 Check here regularly for information on upcoming programs, or join our e-mail list to receive our monthly E-Newsletter.

 Certificate in Elder Care Coordination

-For members of the Life Care Planning Law Firms Association:
+For members of the Life Care Planning Law Firms Association (LCPLFA)

 SCOSA, in collaboration with the Life Care Planning Law Firms Association (LCPLFA) will again present our innovative online/distance learning program for Elder Care Coordinators (ECCs) who work at member firms.
-The course provides the tools and support needed to promote best practice for ECCs.
+The course, which has trained 137 employees from 30 U.S. states over the past nine years, provides the tools and support needed to promote best practice for ECCs.

 Director, Stockton Center on Successful Aging

 Dave joined the Stockton faculty in 1984 after earning a Ph.D. in geropsychology from the University of Notre Dame.
 He also earned a Post-Doctoral Fellowship in Applied Gerontology from the Gerontological Society of America.

 Currently a professor of psychology, he has served in leadership positions for numerous college, community, state and national efforts.
 He was President of the Society on Aging of New Jersey (SANJ), and a delegate/delegation leader for New Jersey at the 1995 White House Conference on Aging, nominated by Congressman William J. Hughes and selected by Governor Christine Todd Whitman.